YalutecTechnology/sales-force/README.md

 5. We search through the email or phone received that there is a **contact** or **personal account** in the customer's Salesforce account, if it does not exist, the contact or personal account is created.

-6. We validate that the user is not blocked in Salesforce, if so, the corresponding chat is not created and through the botrunner client the user is changed to a *blocked user state*, specified in the environment variable ***BLOCKED_USER_STATE***
+6. We validate that the user is not blocked in Salesforce, if so, the corresponding chat is not created and through the botrunner or studiong client the user is changed to a *blocked user state*, specified in the environment variable ***BLOCKED_USER_STATE***

 7. Once the contact has been validated in Salesforce, we create a query case with the data provided to add it and request a chat.
 [ChatRequest in LiveAgent API](https://developer.salesforce.com/docs/atlas.en-us.live_agent_rest.meta/live_agent_rest/live_agent_rest_ChasitorInit.htm)